jkalodimos/Introduction-to-Finance/README.md

 ## Using these materials

 Course packs are self-contained HTML files.
 Open them in any browser.
 Print-friendly styles are built in — use your browser's print function or save as PDF.

-DOCX versions for in-class note-taking are available on Canvas.

 ## License